-Does migraine affect income or income affect migraine?August 28th, 2013 in Neuroscience /
+Does migraine affect income or income affect migraine?August 28, 2013 in Medicine & Health / Neuroscience

 Studies show that migraine is more common among people with lower incomes.
 This relationship is examined in a study published in the August 28, 2013, online issue of Neurology, the medical journal of the American Academy of Neurology, looking at whether developing migraines limits people's educational and career achievements, leading to a lower income status, or whether problems related to low income such as stressful life events and poor access to health care increase the likelihood of developing migraines.